etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/read-file-tool.md

 # Read File Tool

+:octicons-package-16: Javapackage: `com.etendoerp.copilot.toolpack`

 ## Overview

 The **Read File Tool** is designed to read the contents of files given a filepath parameter.
 It provides a simple way to access the contents of text files on the local system.

+!!!info
+    To be able to include this functionality, the Copilot Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Copilot Extensions Bundle](https://marketplace.etendo.cloud/?#/product-details?module=82C5DA1B57884611ABA8F025619D4C05){target="\_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Copilot Extensions - Release notes](../../../whats-new/release-notes/etendo-copilot/bundles/release-notes.md){target="\_blank"}.

 ## Functionality

-This tool is especially useful when you need to access the contents of a file for processing or viewing.
+This tool is especially useful to access the contents of a file for processing or viewing.
 It can be used in several situations, such as:

 - Reading configuration files.
 - Accessing logs and log files.